MicrosoftDocs/learn/learn-pr/iot/securely-provision-iot-devices-at-scale-with-dps/includes/3-overview-dps-x509-certificates-enrollments.md

 When uploading certificates to Azure DPS, you'll be asked to generate a verification code.

-_Proof of Possession_ of a certificate is provided to DPS by uploading a _verification_ certificate generated from the root certificate with the verification code that you generated within DPS.
+_Proof of Possession_ of a certificate is provided to DPS by uploading a _verification_ certificate generated from the root certificate with this verification code.
 The verification certificate is _chained_ to the root certificate.

 This process is how you provide proof that you own the root certificate.
 There's no need to provide proof of possession of the leaf certificates, as, if you own the root, trust has been established.